yanivtal/graph-improvement-proposals/grcs/0020-knowledge-graph.md

 ```

-// Probably not worth it just for the savings on bool
-// Maybe the only reason to add this is if we want to add bytes
-message ScalarValue {
-  oneof val {
-    string text             = 1;
-    double number           = 2;
-    bool checkbox           = 3;
-    string url              = 4;
-    string time_iso8601     = 5;
-    PointValue point        = 6;
-  }
-}

 ### 7. Properties

 Entities have properties which are themselves defined as entities.
 A property describes an attribute or a field of an entity.
 For example, a property might describe a Name, Description, Birthday or any other attribute of the entity.
 The property may or may not be included as a property on one of the entity's types.
-When Property entities are created, a relation to the value's type must be included in the same edit.
-That Value Type cannot change in future edits.
-If it's desired to change the type of a Property, a new Property should be created with the new type.
+If a value type is not included when creating a property, it defaults to being a Text property.

 | Name            | Type | ID                     |
 | --------------- |------|----------------------- |